 - Improving Māori representation within the ophthalmology workforce

-Dr William Cunningham, Chair of the RANZCO Māori and Pasifika Eye Health Committee talks more about this work in the following video:
+Dr William Cunningham, former Chair (2018-2021) of the RANZCO Māori and Pasifika Eye Health Committee talks more about this work in the following video:

 Please contact us at email@example.com for more information or to get involved.